 Do note that most wireless routers come with the QoS feature.
 However, most of them have interface options that can be difficult to comprehend if you do not have a background in networking.
 You do not need to learn the technicalities of QoS rules just to reduce the download speed of the computer in your living room.
 Some routers offer simple interfaces that can let you tweak the QoS without being flooded with technical terms that will seem like gibberish to you.

 Types of WLAN (Dual Band or Single Band)

-In a nutshell, dual band wireless routers are better than the single band.
+In a nutshell, dual-band wireless routers are better than the single band.
 However, its only disadvantage is that it is much more expensive than the latter.
-If you have limited budget, only have one or two devices that connect wirelessly, and in a small house or office, then that is the only time that you will need a single band router.
+If you have a limited budget, only have one or two devices that connect wirelessly, and in a small house or office, then that is the only time that you will need a single-band router.

 Do note that most wireless devices use the 2.4 GHz band, and if there are a lot of devices that run on that band at the same time, wireless traffic congestion will happen.
-The congestion will cause delay to your Internet connection and might result to frequent timeouts or intermittent Internet connection.
+The congestion will cause delays to your Internet connection and might result in frequent timeouts or intermittent Internet connection.

 By the way, you should also consider the devices that you will connect to your wireless router.
 Remember that most wireless devices run on the 2.4 GHz band.
-In case that your devices are only capable of connecting through that band, you cannot really take advantage of the additional 5.0 GHz band of a dual band wireless router.
+In case that your devices are only capable of connecting through that band, you cannot take advantage of the additional 5.0 GHz band of a dual-band wireless router.